 Aircraft System Health Management (ASHM) is a UTC developed web application that provides access to Aircraft Condition Monitoring Function (ACMF) reports and Flight Deck Effects (FDE) records for B787 and A320 a/c.
 The tool was built with a flexible architecture to field a range of off-board diagnostics and prognostics modules designed to transform an abundance of data into actionable and timely knowledge about fleet health.
 This paper describes the ASHM system architecture and implementation with a focus on “lessons learned” in applying diagnostic and prognostics algorithms to available fleet data.
 Key topics include managing data quality issues, design for cross-enterprise collaboration and defining a workable approach to testing, validating and deploying prognostics and diagnostics models with various degrees of complexity.
 A case study is provided related to fluid leak detection within an environmental control subsystem.

-A vehicle gearbox serves for torque and speed conversion with help of rotating elements.
-Therefor the gearbox experiences periodic excitation forces with a fundamental frequency following the rotation frequency.
+Abstract A vehicle gearbox serves for torque and speed conversion with help of rotating elements.
+Therefore the gearbox experiences periodic excitation forces with a fundamental frequency following the rotation frequency.
 These excitation forces give rise to corresponding periodic response signals, i.e. signals having content at the fundamental (rotational) frequency and its harmonics.
 Order analysis is an analysis technique which is used to extract these harmonic orders from the response signals.
 This article intends to use the order tracking analysis for gearbox fault diagnosis under variable speed conditions to compare between healthy and faulty cases by using order extraction.
 Finally, determine maximum Root Mean Square (RMS) as severity index.

 The main purpose of this Recommended Practice is to verify that vehicles are capable of communicating a minimum subset of information, in accordance with the diagnostic test services specified in SAE J1979: E/E Diagnostic Test Modes, or the equivalent document ISO 15031-5: Communication Between Vehicle and External Equipment for Emissions-Related Diagnostics – Part 5: Emissions-related diagnostic services.
 Any software meeting these specifications will utilize the vehicle interface that is defined in SAE J2534, Recommended Practice for Pass-Thru Vehicle Programming.